KeyboardKit/KeyboardKitPro/README.md

 ## Contact

-Feel free to reach out if you have questions or if you want to contribute in any way:
+KeyboardKit Pro is developed by Swedish company Kankoda.

 * Website: [keyboardkit.com][Website]
 * E-mail: [info@keyboardkit.com][Email]
 * Bluesky: [@keyboardkit.bsky.social][Bluesky]
 * Mastodon: [@keyboardkit@techhub.social][Mastodon]

+Feel free to reach out if you have any questions or feedback, or if you need support.

 ## Commercial License

-KeyboardKit Pro requires a license to be used.
-You can sign up on the [KeyboardKit website][Website] or the [Gumroad store][Gumroad].
+This package requires a license to be used.
+You can sign up on the [product website][Website] or the [Gumroad store][Gumroad].